jeromew21/AI-free-rules/README.md

 - AI Chat
   - claude.ai, chatgpt.com, etc.

+- Library
+  - A self contained repository with minimal dependencies that encapsulates a single responsibility.

 These following rules are to be followed in an AI free program:

-# Rule #1: No AI agent generated code.
+# Rule #1: No AI agent generated code in your project.
 - Agents have high timesaving potential to explain existing codebases, generating unit tests etc.
 - However, it's too tempting to have it generate code for you.
 Right now, the agents have you **opting out** of full automation, which makes me very uncomfortable.